Peter Crill: Honours

-Crill was knighted in 1987 and made KBE in 1995.
+Crill was appointed a Commander of the Order of the British Empire (CBE) in the 1980 Birthday Honours, knighted in 1987 and made KBE in 1995.
 In 1994, the refurbished wing of the former nurses' home in Gloucester Street, St Helier was renamed 'Peter Crill House'.
 In 1997, he was awarded an honorary LLD degree by the University of Buckingham.

 Private life

-Crill married Dr Gail Dodd, a medical doctor, in 1953.
+Crill married Gail Dodd, a medical doctor, in 1953.
 They had three daughters.
 His pastimes included amateur dramatics, yachting and supporting Jersey's draghunt.

 Following his retirement in 1995, he was active in organizations promoting the culture of Jersey, including the Société Jersiaise and the Jersey Arts Centre.
 A practising Christian, from 1957 he sang in St Helier Church Choir and later Trinity Church.
 He was received into the Catholic Church in July 1995.

 His activities in latter years were curtailed by the onset of motor neurone disease.
 An autobiography entitled A Little Brief Authority: A Memoir was privately published shortly after his death, causing some controversy.